 As the renovation of the Cairanne came to a close and finished right on time, I caught Ann and Meg painting and working on the final touches.
 It is simply beautiful.
 If you would like to see more photos and read about this beautiful apartment in Paris, please visit the Cairanne apartment rental page.

-We’re very excited to announce that the Cairanne is our first fractional offering in Paris.
+We're very excited to announce that the Cairanne is our first fractional offering in Paris.
 Own your own piece of Paris that comes with our fabulous 5-star service!
 The Cairanne is to be offered to 13 purchasers who want to own part of a beautiful, unquestionably excellent apartment that is theirs at a reasonable price.
+See our blog answering some of our most frequently asked questions about fractional co-ownership.
 Find out more about the Cairanne fractional sale here.
 For more information, please email [email protected]